This story was updated in June 2022 to reflect changes made during the 2022 Kansas Legislative session.

 - Early childhood education and development

-The scholarship is available NOW and can be used to fund classes for fall 2021.
+The scholarship is available NOW and can be used to fund classes for fall 2022.
 It’s open to Kansas residents who, within the past 12 months, graduated from a Kansas high school or home school program or completed a GED.
-Adults who are looking to make a career change or upskill to earn more in their current job are also eligible, as long as they’re 21 years of age or older and have lived in Kansas the past three years.
+Adults who are looking to make a career change or upskill to earn more in their current job are also eligible, as long as they have lived in Kansas the past three years.

 Benefits of the Kansas Promise Scholarship

 There are a lot of reasons this bill received extremely broad support from nearly everyone on its way through the Kansas Legislature:

 - It helps Kansas businesses meet their biggest challenge of finding and keeping a skilled and trained workforce.

 - It helps students save money on a college education and ensures the investment of funds is producing graduates in the most high-demand and critical job fields in Kansas.

 - The investment of scholarship dollars is tied to living and working in Kansas, which ensures the state’s investment is reaped by Kansas companies.
 The requirement is likely to encourage students to put down roots and stay in Kansas long term.